-Activity Watch the mindset video before class.
+Watch the mindset video before class.
 See if there are any clips from the video you want to share with your class.
 At the beginning of class share the mindset messages from the video with your students.

 Introduce the activity by explaining the rules of the game (on the next page) to students and playing the game once as a whole class.
 For this you may want to project the game board on a whiteboard and use magnets as the counters or use whiteboard markers to draw and erase circles to represent the counters on each trail.
 You can use a regular die and read the result to the class after each roll, or, if you're projecting from a computer, you can Google "Roll a Die" and use Google's digital die.
 There are many other die rolling apps and websites you can use as well.
 However, we suggest a die that has dots rather than numbers on its faces, since one of the representations of number that we want students to familiarize themselves with are the traditional arrangements of dots that are used widely to represent those numbers.
 The representation of a dot pattern in an organized way is called cultural subitizing and is important for students to learn.
 An example of subitizing is when you know the "5" pattern you just know there are 5 dots and you do not need to count each dot individually.

 Once students have experienced the game as a whole class they should pair up to play the game.
 In order to help students assign a number to each finger you may use the hand outline handout where they can color code and number the fingers they will use for each trail.

 The students in each pair will take turns rolling their die and moving the counters on their own board.
 The first student to reach the end of the board with all their counters wins.
 Notice how students connect the representation of the number on the die to the symbolic representation of the number on the gameboard, and to the number of hops to move the counter forward.

 It is useful for students to play the game a few times so they can start noticing patterns they can bring up in the discussion.
-Once they have played a few rounds you can introduce the second board and let students play using this new board.
-After students have played using the second board bring them back to a full class discussion to talk about the following three questions: Which trail took the most turns to complete on board 1?
-Which trail took the fewest turns to complete on board 2? and Why?
-How about on board 2?
-How are board 1 and board 2 different from each other?
+Once they have played a few rounds you can bring students back to a full class discussion to talk about the following three questions: Which trail took the most turns to complete?
+Which trail took the fewest turns to complete? and Why?
 Encourage students to discuss other patterns they may have noticed.
 These questions will get at some basic notions of multiplication as well as distance, the absolute values of the numbers in play to be devleoped in later grades.
-Copyright © 2018 youcubed.
-All rights reserved.

-Finger Trails Game Rules Game Rules:
+Finger Trails Game Rules

+Game Rules: